docsdevbr/docker-doc-pt-br/README.EN.md

 Docker, Inc. and other parties may also have trademark rights in other terms used herein.

-Documentation licensed under the [Apache License, Version 2.0][license].
+Documentation licensed under the [Apache License, Version 2.0][license].<br>
+The original work was translated from English into Brazilian Portuguese.

 [badge-github-sponsors]: https://img.shields.io/github/sponsors/docsdevbr